Public Records & Services in Canova

 Criminal Records

 The criminal records system in Miner County covers a range of documents, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, while the South Dakota Bureau of Investigation provides additional resources for background checks.
+The Sheriff's Office and local police departments maintain these records, while the South Dakota Division of Criminal Investigation provides additional resources for background checks.
 Residents can request background checks through state channels, which may include accessing the sex offender registry and other criminal history information.
 The system provides data for legal and personal inquiries.

 Vital Records